Read This First

 Prompt 1: Provide a list of proposed ontological domains.

-The central claim is this: Here’s a list of proposed ontological domains, which are categories or realms of being that philosophers, theologians, and scholars across various disciplines may consider as fundamental aspects of reality.
+In plain terms: A list of proposed ontological domains, which are categories or realms of being that philosophers, theologians, and scholars across various disciplines may consider as fundamental aspects of reality.

 This is the most fundamental domain, encompassing everything that has physical properties and exists in space and time.
 It includes: